Birdman and Solar Wings of Wiltshire, England

 — Balloon pilot David Liddiard (1)

 When Birdman developed the Moonraker with its low-billow sail and chord-wise battens, sail-maker Roly Lewis-Evans took the opportunity to upgrade their ‘intermediate’ level glider, the Firebird.
 The revised design featured five chord-wise battens each side, resulting in an appearance similar to the Electra Flyer Cirrus 3.
-(See Electra Flyer of Albuquerque, New Mexico related topics menu.)
+(See the Electra Flyer of Albuquerque, New Mexico, and Larry Newman related topics menu.)
 They designated the new version Firebird S.